Elite Euro Blog

 Aftermarket parts are made by a company other than the original manufacturer.
 The problem is, that they can vary significantly in quality and price.
 Aftermarket spares can be cheaper than a genuine or OEM part, making them appear good value for money.
 But not always.
 The biggest niche for aftermarket parts is the modified performance car market.

 This includes modified street cars, track, rallying or drag cars.
 In some cases, aftermarket parts have been developed and engineered to out-perform the original part and these specialist parts are expensive.
 Performance modification is a realm for the experts, because there’s always a risk when you modify or adapt the vehicle to operate past its original design specification.

 The risks of using genuine or OEM parts is minimal, because you’re using something tried and tested in an application that it has been designed for.

 Aftermarket spares may be a higher risk because the quality is variable and it’s not always obvious at first glance.
 The saying “you get what you pay for” is especially true here.

 Some products are inferior because they use of low grade materials.
 The few dollars you may have saved upfront can quickly turn into hundreds of dollars when the part fails, meaning you end up paying twice to get it fixed.

 As with everything, there’s no substitute for experience.
-Talk to your trusted mechanic and be guided by them or call us on 9309 3636 for all your service and maintenance needs.
+If you’ve got any questions about parts for your Audi, VW, or Skoda, talk to your trusted mechanic and be guided by them or call us on 9309 3636 for all your service and maintenance needs.